36 CFR §2.1 - PRESERVATION OF NATURAL, CULTURAL AND ARCHEOLOGICAL RESOURCES

 36 CFR §3.7 Personal Floatation Devices

 - Occupants of a vessel who are twelve (12) years of age or younger must wear personal flotation devices, of the types described below in brackets, securely fastened to their persons at all times while aboard any vessel.
-(One (1) Type I, II, 111, or V, if used according to its approved conditions, personal flotation device (PFD) which is U.S. Coast Guard approved, in good and serviceable condition, and of proper size for each person on board].
-Vessel: every description of watercraft, or other artificial contrivance used, or capable of being used, as a means of transportation on the water.
+[One (1) Type I, II, III, or V, if used according to its approved conditions, personal flotation device (PFD) which is U.S. Coast Guard approved, in good and serviceable condition, and of proper size for each person on board].
+A “vessel” is defined as every description of watercraft, or other artificial contrivance used, or capable of being used, as a means of transportation on the water (36 CFR § 1.4.)
+See also Arkansas Code 27-101-703 (d)(4) and 36 CFR 1.5.

 (4) Vessels must meet the following size, length, horsepower restriction or width restrictions: